chaidhat/compiler/README.md

 ## MinimalistiC Programming Language
 MinimalistiC (MinC) is my take on a ultra-simplified, ultra-lightweight, derated version of the C Programming language.\
 MinC's aims to be...
-* **heavily-simplifed** and contains only the bare-minimum of C
-* **basic**, very easy to teach/learn as it lacks niches and contains only basic/essential concepts
+* **minimalised**, very easy to teach/learn as it lacks niches and only offers essential programming concepts
+* **consistent**, pragmatic use of syntax to easily understand & adapt
+* **forward compatible** with C - it can be (almost) be treated as C code and be compiled & optimised with GCC/[TCC](https://bellard.org/tcc/)
 * **lightweight**, requires a smaller library and compiler than C/C++, faster compilation, smaller memory footprint
-* **lower-level**, more finely controlled optimisations such as memory management without relying on assembler
+* **lower-level**, more finely controlled optimisations such as memory management without relying on an assembler **Most importantly, it aims to serve as a good starting step for begginner programmers & learning experience for me**\
-* **forward compatible** with C - it can be (almost) be treated as C code and be compiled & optimised with GCC/[TCC](https://bellard.org/tcc/)
-* **Most importantly, a good learning experience for me and a very good starting step for low-level programmers**

 **All Features**
 * preprocessor directives (`#include`, `#define`, `#ifdef`, `#endif`)